rescience-c/articles/README.md

 server](https://zenodo.org/account/settings/applications/tokens/new/).
 The
 sandbox token is expected to be stored in the environment variable `ZENODO_SANDBOX_TOKEN` while the true token must be stored in `ZENODO_TOKEN`.
-**We strongly advise you to first test the procedure on the sandbox server**
+We strongly advise you to **first test the procedure** on the sandbox server using the `--sandbox` switch.

 #### Pre-Publication (article DOI, URL and number)